-If your business activity was not a rental activity and you met any of the material participation tests, explained next, or the exception for oil and gas applies (explained later on this page), check the "Yes" box.
+If your business activity was not a rental activity and you met any of the material participation tests, explained next, or the exception for oil and gas applies (explained later on page 4), check the "Yes" box.
 Otherwise, check the "No" box.
 If you check the "No" box, this business is a passive activity.
-If you have a loss from this business, see Limit on losses later on this page.
+If you have a loss from this business, see Limit on losses on page 4.
 If you have a profit from this business activity but have current year losses from other passive activities or you have prior year unallowed passive activity losses, see the Instructions for Form 8582.